liangzheng816/OfficeDocs-SharePoint/migration/sharepoint-online-and-onedrive-migration-speed.md

 **Question: I'm continually getting throttled while I am attempting to migrate.
 Can Microsoft turn off the throttle to help me with migration?**

 Answer: Throttling is in place to protect the reliability and availability of the service.
 Throttling rules can't be disabled or suspended and **opening a support ticket doesn't lift throttle**.
-Refer to [Avoid getting throttled or blocked in SharePoint](/sharepoint/dev/general-development/how-to-avoid-getting-throttled-or-blocked-in-sharepoint-online) for more information.
+For more information, refer to [Avoid getting throttled or blocked in SharePoint](/sharepoint/dev/general-development/how-to-avoid-getting-throttled-or-blocked-in-sharepoint-online).

 **Question: If you can't turn off the throttle, what can I do if I am being throttled or experience poor performance?**